alimjanqadir/geofence-demo/README.md

 Project utilises the official [Jetpack](https://developer.android.com/jetpack) (former Architecture Components) components to implement recommended [clean app architecture](https://github.com/googlesamples/android-architecture) which is robust, maintainable and easy to test.
-To achieve offline-supported database + network model a repository created as single source of truth.
+A ViewModel is created to encapsulate UI-related data in a lifecycle aware way, to make app architecture more flexible and easy test data handling is not integrated into activity nor viewmodel, a repository created as a single data source and it can be further implement multiple data sources local and remote.
+As a result activity and fragment only contained action related code and UI and data layer separated clearly.

 ![app architecture](https://developer.android.com/topic/libraries/architecture/images/final-architecture.png)